Cometh the Hour, Cometh the Man!

 John William Burgon, I believe, was such a man.
 John Burgon was Dean of Chichester and died in the late 1880s.
 He was an Anglican and, although somewhat high church, his commentaries on the Gospels lead me to believe that he was a saved man.

 When those two scoundrels published their corrupt New Testament, Burgon responded with a number of articles published in the Quarterly Review; presumably an Anglican publication.
-These were later published together in Burgon's book, The revision Revised.
+These were later published together in Burgon's book, The Revision Revised.

 I first read The Revision Revised about twenty-five years ago and it remains for me one of the most masterful and delightful defences of the Textus Receptus I have ever picked up.
 It helps if the reader has some acquaintance with Koine Greek, though it may not be essential.